About ADHD and Autism

 About Autism

-Autism is another neurodevelopmental disorder that exists on a spectrum.
-Women with autism may present a variety of symptoms, everyone is unique.
+Autism is neurodevelopmental condition that exists on a spectrum.
+Autism has a direct impact on social skills, communication, relationships, and emotional regulation.
+Women with autism may present a variety of symptoms differently than their male counterparts, everyone is unique.
 Some people do not fit the outward 'characteristics' associated with autism, the only way to tell is to ask someone.
 If someone is autistic, there is a higher chance they might also have ADHD, learning differences, and chronic health conditions.
-People on the spectrum often have social difficulties, sensory sensitivities, and challenges with emotional regulation.
+People on the spectrum often have social difficulties and sensory sensitivities.

 Social Difficulties